edamontology/edam-sandbox/docs/subsetMisuse.md

 # Misuse of subset annotation property

-**Problem:** The specified EDAM subset for a concept is wrong because the value: 1) mismatches the subontology (non-deprecated concepts) or 2) is misstated (deprecated concepts) or 3) is otherwise not supported.
+**Problem:** The specified EDAM subset for a concept is wrong because the value: 1) mismatches the subontology (non-deprecated concepts), 2) is misstated (deprecated concepts), or 3) is otherwise not supported.

 **Solution:** Change the subset to the correct value.